flamit/rPPG_CNN/README.md

 3. Train the CNN on the image dataset obtaines from step 2.

 # Pre-process the video files:
 Your video files should all be inside one folder.
+This step only needs to be done once.
+It is time consuming, but makes training, prototyping and testing the model afterwords fast.
+So once done, this step should not be repeated again, unless there are newer video files to convert.

-Then run the following command in your terminal:
+Run the following command in your terminal:
 ```bash
 python data_preprocess.py --video_dir=<path to video folder> --images_dir=<path where to save face images> --rotation=-90 --max_frames=0
 ```